chrissix666/Jellyfin-Random-Button/README.md

 ## UPDATE v2: Auto Mode (Double Click)

-Auto Mode is an optional feature enabled via one of the `randombutton_v2*.js`.
+Auto Mode is an optional feature enabled via one of the `randombutton_v2.js` or `randombutton_v3.js`.
 It provides continuous random browsing with the following behavior:

 - Activated by double-clicking the Random Button
 - Automatically opens a new random item every 12 seconds